PablooDario/Data-Analysis/HouseWebScrapping/readme.md

-# Predict Houses' Prices in Mexico City
+# Predicting House Prices in Mexico

-##### This Folder has 2 files; both of them make Web Scrapping and Linear Regression for the houses' prices, but one is an automized program that uses Selenium for .
+##### This Folder has 2 files; both of them make Web Scrapping and Linear Regression for the house prices, but one is an automized program that uses Selenium for .

 ## First Program